 2.)
 Maintain Healthy Soil.

 Not all herbicides are made of nasty chemicals that can harm our health.
+There are organic weed control options available.
 Organic soaps, plant oil blends, and even other household products are all used as organic herbicides.

 Some research suggests that vinegar may not be as effective at killing weeds as many people would believe.
 The problem being it has trouble killing the roots of some larger weeds.
 However, research does show that drenching weeds with vinegar will kill them with no risk of toxic runoff.
 It is important to keep in mind that vinegar is not selective, so it will kill anything it comes in contact with.
 Also, always avoid eye contact and follow label instructions, even when using organic herbicides.

 No one method of organic weed control will work all the time.
 Synthetic pesticides will likely always be a part of a good lawn care program.
-But the goal is to reduce the amount of harmful chemicals needed to make our lawns beautiful and healthy.
-With a little research or help from a professional, a thick, green, weed free lawn is most definitely achievable without soaking your lawn in harmful chemicals.
+But the goal is to reduce the number of harmful chemicals needed to make our lawns beautiful and healthy.
+With a little research or help from a professional, a thick, green, weed-free lawn is most definitely achievable without soaking your lawn in harmful chemicals.
 Look into managing your lawn in an Eco-friendly way this year.